benlau6/benlau6.github.io/src/content/notes/decision-trees.md

 - Large trees are hard to interpret.
 - Generally don't have good predictive performance.

-## Feature importances in regression trees are tricky
+## Feature importances in decision trees are tricky

 Standard feature importances simply tell you which features were more useful when building the model.
 They are not to be interpreted as a direct dependence between predictor and target.